-Logitech G500 gaming mouse
+Logitech G500 gaming mouse review

 Logitech have been manufacturing mice since they pretty much began.
 The American company is also known for manufacturing 'generic' mice that tend to be bundled with computers by HP, Dell and so on.